tendermario/bulk-mktorrent/README.md

 ## Notes:

-- If you get stuck with a ton of .torrent files you want to delete, use the handy command:
+- If you mess up and get stuck with a ton of .torrent files and want to delete them all from the current directory, use the handy command:

 `rm *.torrent`